ep390/ep390/website/app/assignments/midterm/page.md

 - HOW you will do it
 - Questions, concerns, and stretch goals

-Come to class prepared to present and discuss your proposal and the bullets above.
+### 2: Midterm Proposal Presentation & Progress Update

-You may want to get started on your project before the class deadline.
+Come to class prepared to present and discuss your proposal and demonstrate your progress.
+You should be ready to discuss the three bullets from section 1 above and demonstrate the progress you have made.

-### 2: Midterm Project
+### 3: Midterm Project

-You have two additional weeks to complete your project and document your work in a web page at `students/your-name/midterm-project`.
+You have one additional week to complete your project and document your work in a web page at `students/your-name/midterm-project`.
 The web page should
 **demonstrate the work** and describe:

 - What you did